danog/MadelineProto/docs/TD_docs/methods/viewTrendingStickerSets.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

-Trending sticker sets are viewed by the user
+Informs that some trending sticker sets are viewed by the user

 ### Params: